 - The purpose of the Eligibility Code is to establish and provide for the enforcement of academic standards and standards of conduct for students participating in co-curricular activities in grades 7 through 12 of the Urbandale Community School District.
-Underlying this purpose is the premise that participation in co-curricular activities is a privilege to be earned not only by demonstrating a particular talent or ability but also by demonstrating exemplary conduct. - Athletic Rule (Scholarship Rule 36.15).
-Students must pass all classes and make adequate progress toward graduation.
-If not passing all at the end of a final
+Underlying this purpose is the premise that participation in co-curricular activities is a privilege to be earned not only by demonstrating a particular talent or ability but also by demonstrating exemplary conduct.

+- Athletic Rule (Scholarship Rule 36.15).

+Students must pass all classes and

-- grading period, student is ineligible to dress for and compete for the first period of thirty (30) consecutive calendar days in the interscholastic event in which the student is a contestant.
+make adequate progress toward graduation.
+If not passing all at the end of a final grading period, student is ineligible to dress for and compete for the first period of thirty (30) consecutive calendar days in the interscholastic event in which the student is a contestant.
 There is no requirement that the student competed in the sport previously.
 Students in Baseball and Softball have the same penalty as all other students.
-Students must receive credit in at least four subjects at all times. - Music/Speech Association Rules.
+Students must receive credit in at least four subjects at all times.

+- Music/Speech Association Rules.
 Outlined in the Constitutions of the Iowa High School Speech Association (IHSSA) and Iowa High School Music Association (IHSMA).
 Students must pass all classes and make adequate progress toward graduation.
-If not passing, a student must sit out thirty (30) calendar days from the point in time when grades are released. - These rules reflect the revisions made effective July 1, 2020. - Urbandale Board Policy 510 applications.

-ΟI bandate board Folicy 310 applications.
-Cheer and Dance will be handled in accordance with Athletic rules (30 calendar days) with the start of the 1 st Semester and the start of the Winter Sports Season and the release date of the 2 nd semester.
-All Music and Drama activities with public performances will be handled in accordance with Music/Speech rules.
-Teachers will provide alternate assessments for graded events.
-Students with an Incomplete "I" remain eligible until the time in which Incomplete Grades come due, at which time if failing, the student begins their suspension.
+If not passing, a student must sit out thirty (30) calendar days from the point in time when grades are released. - These rules reflect the revisions made effective July 1, 2020. - Urbandale Board Policy 510 applications. - Cheer and Dance will be handled in accordance with Athletic rules (30 calendar days) with the start of the 1st Semester and the start of the Winter Sports Season and the release date of the 2nd semester. - All Music and Drama activities with public performances will be handled in accordance with Music/Speech rules.
+Teachers will provide alternate assessments for graded events. - Students with an Incomplete "I" remain eligible until the time in which Incomplete Grades come due, at which time if failing, the student begins their suspension.

 Students must earn four (4) credits in the preceding semester to be eligible to participate in the next semester.

+Examples.

-Ex amples.
-Student A is a Football Player and fails a class first semester.
+- Student A is a Football Player and fails a class first semester.
 Student A only participates in Football.
-Student A is academically ineligible for the first 30 calendar days of the fall from the first legal playing date.
-Student B (11th grade student) is a Football player and fails a class first semester.
+Student A is academically ineligible for the first 30 calendar days of the fall from the first legal playing date. - Student B (11th grade student) is a Football player and fails a class first semester.
 Student B has never participated in Track before in high school.
-Student B is academically ineligible for the first 30 calendar days of the Track season from the first legal playing date.

-☐ Student C is a Girls Basketball Player and is in the Show Choir and fails a first semester course.
-Student C is ineligible for the first 30 calendar days of Basketball in the 2nd semester and the first 30 calendar days of Show Choir.

-□ Student D is a Girls Basketball Player and in the School Play.
+Student B is academically ineligible for the first 30 calendar days of the Track season from the first legal playing date. - Student C is a Girls Basketball Player and is in the Show Choir and fails a first semester course.
+Student C is ineligible for the first 30 calendar days of Basketball in the 2nd semester and the first 30 calendar days of Show Choir. - Student D is a Girls Basketball Player and in the School Play.
 Student D fails a first semester course.
 Student D is ineligible for the first 30 calendar days of Basketball in the 2nd semester and the first 30 calendar days of public performance in the 2nd semester related to Drama activities.
-These suspensions will be served concurrently or whichever activity comes first.

-□ Student E passes only three of seven classes in the first semester and is a Boys Basketball Player.
-Student E is ineligible for activities for the entire 2nd semester.

-Student F is in the Marching Band.
+These suspensions will be served concurrently or whichever activity comes first. - Student E passes only three of seven classes in the first semester and is a Boys Basketball Player.
+Student E is ineligible for activities for the entire 2nd semester. - Student F is in the Marching Band.
 Student F fails a class in the second semester.
 Student F is ineligible for Marching Band for the first 30 school days of the next school year.